your French knitting companion

 How to Identify Knitting Stitches From Photos

-Dominique from La Maille6 min read
+Dominique from La Maille14 min read

-You can identify most knitting stitches from a photo by looking for key visual characteristics: smooth Vs indicate stockinette, horizontal ridges mean garter stitch, and vertical columns signal ribbing.
-With Ravelry's 11+ million users sharing project photos daily, stitch identification is an essential skill for recreating patterns.
-Tools like La Maille can also analyze photos automatically, but understanding stitch structure yourself makes you a more confident knitter.
+You can identify most knitting stitches from a photo by looking for key visual characteristics: smooth Vs indicate stockinette, horizontal ridges mean garter stitch, vertical columns signal ribbing, twisted ropes reveal cables, and deliberate holes point to lace.
+Stitch identification is one of the most practical skills a knitter can develop โ€” it lets you reverse-engineer garments you love, troubleshoot your own work, and communicate clearly about what you want to create.
+With platforms like Ravelry hosting millions of project photos and Pinterest overflowing with knitwear inspiration, being able to look at a photo and name what you see is genuinely useful every day.
+Tools like La Maille can also analyze photos automatically, but understanding stitch structure yourself makes you a faster, more confident knitter who can verify and refine any result.

 The Foundation: Knit and Purl